MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 description: "The Office cloud policy service lets you enforce policy settings for Office 365 ProPlus on a user's device, even if the device isn't domain joined or otherwise managed."
 ---

-# Overview of the Office cloud policy service for Microsoft 365 Apps
+# Overview of the Office cloud policy service for Microsoft 365 Apps for enterprise

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).